 Excessive sweating is perspiring a lot without much effort.
 This can happen over the entire body, but usually it is limited to certain parts of the body.
 Frequent perspiring is nasty and often unpleasant, due to the body odor that is released.
 In some people, sweat production is so high that it disturbs daily life.

 The cause of excessive sweating is usually not known.
-The trigger for sweating probably originates in the brains.
+The trigger for sweating probably originates in the brain.
 Heredity plays a role: in thirty to fifty percent of people with excessive sweating, it is common in the family.

 When all sweat glands over the entire body are excessively active, the cause is usually an underlying problem.
 This may be overweight, menopause, a (chronic) infection such as tubercolosis, hormonal conditions such as excessive operation of the thyroid, cancer, or the use of certain medications.
 Excessive sweating can occur under the influence of psychological factors.
 It usually starts in puberty and symptoms remain for several decades.